This round up is based on original content by Ben O'Norum, and Sejal Sukhadwala.

 Dishoom, various locations

-Following the success of the original Bombay café-styled restaurant in Covent Garden, trendy Dishoom has spread across the capital with reliable queues at every outpost of a mealtime (they don't take reservations, but the queues are managed with military precision as you can relax with a chai or spiced cocktail while you wait).
+Following the success of the original Bombay café-styled restaurant in Covent Garden — recently open again after a big refurb to mark their tenth birthday — trendy Dishoom has spread across the capital with reliable queues at every outpost of a mealtime.
 What keeps people coming back?
-Bhelpuri, birianis, keema and deep-flavoured black dahl are signatures worth trying, while the buzzing (and usually bustling) atmosphere is reason to come again and again.
-A cheesy naan couldn’t be more comforting (or booze-absorbing), while the next morning a bacon naan is the ultimate hangover-buster.
+A classic Chicken Ruby, the keema, and deep-flavoured black dahl are signatures worth trying, while the buzzing atmosphere is reason to come again and again.
+A cheesy naan couldn’t be more comforting (or booze-absorbing) and, for the morning after, a bacon naan is the ultimate hangover-buster.

-Dishoom has London restaurants in Covent Garden, King's Cross, Shoreditch, Kensington and Carnaby.
+Dishoom has restaurants in Covent Garden, King's Cross, Shoreditch, Kensington and Carnaby.

 Dosa N Chutny, Tooting